Bethmaus

-Others place the ancient Bethmaus (Ma'on) where is now the Arab ruin, Khirbet Nadhr ad-Din, saying that with the passing of time, the old namesake was transferred to Tell Maʿūn, a short distance away.
+Some modern researchers place the ancient Bethmaus (Ma'on) at the site of the ruined Arab village of Khirbet Nadhr ad-Din or Kh.
+Naṣr ad-Din, saying that with the passing of time, the old namesake was transferred to Tell Maʿūn, a short distance away.

 The Midrash (Genesis Rabba § 85:7) says of the village, "Beth Maʿon, they ascend to it from Tiberias, but they go down to it from Kefar Shobtai."
 The Jerusalem Talmud, citing a variant account, says that they would go down to Beth Maʿon from its broad place.